charleslparker/examples/deepnet-per-category/readme.md

-# Creating a model per category
+# Creating a deepnet per category

-- Given an input dataset and one of its categorical fields, create a dataset for each field category.
+- Given an input source and one of its fields, create a dataset for each field value.
-- For each category dataset, create a model of the given kind.
+- For each category dataset, create a deepnet with the hard coded parameters.
-- If the provided field has missing values in the input dataset, a model for instances with missing as their "category" will also be created.
-- Return a map with the list of datasets, models and categories for use during predictions.
+- Return a list of the created deepnets

-The lists are returned in a map as the execution's `result`, for later convenience, as well as in the output named "result".